folio-org/raml-module-builder/README.md

 - The maven resource plugin, which will copy the RAML files into a directory under `/apidocs` so that the runtime framework can pick it up and display html documentation based on the RAML files.

+- The git commit id plugin for exact version information.

 Add `ramlfiles_path` properties indicating the location of the RAML directories: